-Think about that for a minute … using stone and bone tools, carrying fill material in woven baskets, they took time from tasks that helped ensure their survival to build mounds for their dead.
+Let that sink in for a minute … using stone and bone tools, carrying dirt in woven baskets, they took time from tasks that helped ensure their survival to build mounds for their dead.
 That speaks volumes about the importance of these formations in their culture.

-Around 1,400 years ago, the people specifically in this area began to build more elaborate mounds.
-Long, narrow “linear” mounds, “compound” mounds, which are conical mounds connected by linear mounds, and “effigy” mounds, which resemble animals.
-These new types of mounds are much more rare – existing only from the western bank of the Mississippi River between St. Paul, Minnesota and the Wisconsin/Illinois border, across the state of Wisconsin to the western shore of Lake Michigan.
+Around 1,400 years ago, the people in this area began building more elaborate mounds.
+Long, narrow “linear” mounds, “compound” mounds, which combine conical and linear mounds, and “effigy” mounds, which resemble animals.
+These new types of mounds are much more rare – existing only in this corner of the upper Midwest.

-Pets are welcome to enjoy the park grounds and trails with you, as long as they are on leash and cleaned up after.
+Leashed pets can enjoy the park grounds and trails with you, as long as they are cleaned up after.
 Please be respectful of the mounds – neither you nor your pets should walk on them.

 Pet Rules at Effigy Mounds National Monument